yjg30737/yjg30737/README.md

 <p><b>Hello guys 👋 WizMiner here, creator of "<a href="https://github.com/yjg30737/pyqt-openai">VividNode(pyqt-openai)</a>."</b></p>

 I'm a backend developer who studied business administration but developed an interest in computer science.
-He studied theory at school and coding at home, starting as a newbie and eventually working his way up to project manager as a founding member.
+I studied theory at school and coding at home, starting as a newbie and eventually working his way up to project manager as a founding member.
 Like the ancient Greek philosophers, I believe wisdom comes from leisure!
 I believe that cutting-edge IT technology can make human life more comfortable,